dell/csm-docs/content/docs/replication/migrating-volumes.md

 When just setting one annotation `migration.storage.dell.com/migrate-to` migrated volume is assumed to be used in same namespace as original PV and it's PVC and in case of being migrated to replication enabled storage class will be inserted in namespaced Replication Group inside PVC namespace.

-However, you can define for what namespace migrated volume should use by setting `migration.storage.dell.com/namespace`, you can use same annotation in scenario where you only have statically provisioned PV, don't have it bound to any PVC and want to migrate it to another storage class
+However, you can define in which namespace migrated volume must be used after migration by setting `migration.storage.dell.com/namespace`, you can use same annotation in scenario where you only have statically provisioned PV, don't have it bound to any PVC and want to migrate it to another storage class

 ## Non Disruptive Migration